-The One-day Pass is, of course, valid for one day and can be purchased for 500 yen.
-The price is hiked up to 600 yen starting in March 2018 so remember to come to Kyoto before that!
+The One-day Pass is, of course, valid for one day and can be purchased for 600 yen.

 You can use the One-day Pass to go to all places that are within the flat-fare zone.
 The flat-fare in Kyoto is 230 yen, so if you take the bus more than three times a day you should get to the One-day Pass.

 At the bus stop of Kyoto Station you can see ticket vending machines that sell the One-Day Pass.

 You can also get the One-day Pass at these information centers that can be found in many subway stations.
 Some stations also have ticket vending machines selling these tickets.